According to the latest cost vs value report, some home improvement projects can deliver an ROI of up to 93.3% when you sell your home.

 Apart from outdoor spaces, people also discovered a need for more interior space while confined indoors.
 Some of these desirable extras include studios, gyms, and home offices.

 Converting your attic or basement into an extra living area is more cost-effective than building an extension or an ADU and can add considerable value to your home.
+Another great trick is installing mirror radiators wherever you need a mirror.
+This way you’ll have both a mirror and a radiator in one spot.
 The more versatile a space is, the more prospective buyers can visualize themselves using it.

 Make sure you comply with local building regulations when undertaking these upgrades, or you could end up with problems during a title search on your home.